zsiki/GeoEasy/doc/step_by_step.rst

 	Point num  Code Direction    Bearing   Orient ang   Distance   e" e"max   E(m) 14              290-57-39    51-22-38   120-24-59   1425.779   -2   20   -0.016
 	11              355-25-59   115-51-02   120-25-03   1628.118    2   18    0.016
 	Average orientation angle               120-25-01

 .. note::

-	Orientation angles are stored in the fieldbook, you can see them if you select *orientation* template (mask).
+	Orientation angles are stored in the field-book, you can see them if you select *orientation* template (mask).
 The calculated orientation angles will overwrite the previous values.